JMoooore/Code-Theory-Algorithm-Learning/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch:  `git checkout -b feature/AmazingFeature`
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes:  `git commit -m 'Add some AmazingFeature'`
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch: `git push origin feature/AmazingFeature`
 5. Open a Pull Request
 <p align="right">(<a href="#top">back to top</a>)</p>